Sammy Chung

-Cyril Chung (16 July 1932 – 28 August 2022), better known as Sammy Chung, was an English football player and manager, the second Anglo-Chinese players in English football.
+Cyril Chung (16 July 1932 – 28 August 2022), better known as Sammy Chung, was an English football player and manager, the second Anglo-Chinese player in English football.

 Playing career

 Chung was born in Abingdon-on-Thames to a Chinese father and English mother.
 He began his career with local side Abingdon Town and then Southern League side Headington United.
 He joined Reading of the Third Division South in 1953 but did not sign professional forms until he had completed his national service.
 He made a good start to his professional career, scoring four goals in five appearances at the end of 1953–54.
 After scoring eight in the first 17 games of 1954–55, he moved to Norwich City on 1 January 1955.
 He played 16 times in 1955–56, and 11 times in 1956–57 as the Canaries finished bottom of the Third Division South.
 Chung moved to Watford for the 1957–58 season, where under Neil McBain the side were relegated to the Fourth Division.
 The Hornets secured a return to the Third Division with promotion in 1959–60 and narrowly missed out on promotion to the second tier in 1960–61 and 1963–64.
 Chung played a total of 242 times for Watford, scoring 24 goals.